mike-joseph-oconnor/mike-joseph-oconnor.github.io/_posts/2018-07-01-ux-proposal-for-saas-provider.md

 >People do judge books by their covers, Internet sites by their first pages […].
 This initial impression of a system greatly influences subsequent perceptions and attitudes, which then affects the quality of subsequent interactions” (Universal Principles of Design, 80)

+This could be improved while still keeping ample white space in the virtue of simplicity.
+Simple measures to improve the visibility of the contents of the page could foster positive attitudes in  users.

 &nbsp;